 South End Buttery on Shawmut Street, a great breakfast spot and a filming location of Academy Award winning movie Spotlight

-Start your second day in Boston at South End Buttery, a café located in the South End neighborhood of Boston.
+Start the second of your two days in Boston at South End Buttery, a café located in the South End.
 Their menu features a wide selection of breakfast items from muffins and croissants, to sandwiches and burritos, to oatmeal and yogurt parfaits.

 South End Buttery is also one of the filming locations for Academy Award winning movie Spotlight.
 In the movie, the Boston Globe journalist Sasha Pfeiffer (played by Rachel McAdams) interviews one of the victims in the case she is investigating at South End Buttery.